 The learning and teaching strategy is designed to:

 Enable students to develop the knowledge, skills, and critical thinking to be able to engage with nutrition-related public health issues in different contexts, through using current data applied to real situations.

 Engage students with different learning backgrounds and maximise their learning by drawing on their own experiences and contributions to group discussions.

-Students will begin to integrate what they have learnt in previous modules, for example their knowledge of nutrition in health and disease, with their understanding of public health issues.
+Students will begin to integrate what they have learnt in previous modules, for example their knowledge of nutrition in health, and disease, and nutrition through throughout the life-cycle, with their understanding of public health issues.

 The learning and teaching methods include:

 Lectures, active learning/discussion sessions, practical data sessions and online resources.
 Students are invited to contribute to discussions from their own background and experiences and are encouraged to be actively involved in problem solving, thus developing their own judgment and opinions.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops, and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.